This post is written by our Senior editor, Rachel Kempton.

 - Follow your intuition.
 Instead of living out of your brain and ego, follow your heart.

 - Don’t settle for less than you deserve.
 Get in touch with who you really are.
 Ask yourself: how do I want to feel in my every day life?
 What do I really want?
 What are my core values and beliefs?
 Who/what matters most to me?
-If you’d love help figuring all this out, take the Do What You Love course which runs for five weeks from 16 January 2017.
+If you’d love help figuring all this out, take our life-changing Do What You Love course.

-Our life-changing course will help you start building a life that you love now by:
+Our thought-provoking course will help you start building a life that you love now by:

 – Doing what you love, more often.
 Very often.
 In fact: daily.